-- Fertilizers and other chemicals take time to absorb into plants and soil - When using soil amendments always read the manual to avoid overuse - When possible, use natural soil amendments such as compost and mulch your garden, but they can harm aquatic Better!
-Gardens located away from inlets and surrounded by stable landscaping can pick up nutrients and chemicals as it flows across gardens.
+Soil, compost, and fertilizers may be good for your garden, but they can harm aquatic ecosystems.
+Excess irrigation water or rainwater can pick up nutrients and chemicals as it flows across gardens.
 These pollutants are harmful when washed into local waterways.
 Municipalities are required to reduce sediment and nutrients, and may look to put more pressure on school facilities to do the same.
 By following these guidelines, schools can teach gardening while protecting the environment.